School of Journalism and Mass Communication

 Electronic Media

-The Electronic Media (B.S.) program offers courses designed to prepare students for careers in broadcasting, cable, satellite, and streaming.
-The courses emphasize journalism, audio and video production, management, and programming by combining skills instruction with decision-making opportunities, which students put into practice while working for student media.
-Electronic media sequence students receive hands-on experience while working for radio station KTSW, a cable access television channel, and online.
-Students are also encouraged to seek internships in professional media organizations off-campus.
+The Electronic Media (B.S.) program offers courses designed to prepare students for careers in a wide variety of media production industries, including news and sports broadcasting, cable, satellite, and streaming.
+Courses emphasize journalism, audio and video production, storytelling, management, and programming by combining skills instruction with hands-on experience while working in our new state-of-the-art Live Oak Hall production studio and our student-run radio station KTSW.
+Many students also secure internships in professional media organizations off-campus.
+Our graduates work for professional sports teams, film production studios, and at many television and radio stations nationwide.

 Mass Communication